Connect with others who understand.

 • Plaque psoriasis — Thickened, scaly patches that often form on the elbows, knees, lower back, or scalp

-• Guttate psoriasis — Tiny, scaly, pink bumps on the arms, legs, or torso that can resemble pityriasis rosea
+• Guttate psoriasis — Tiny, scaly, discolored bumps on the arms, legs, or torso that can resemble pityriasis rosea

-• Inverse psoriasis — Smooth, reddened patches that form in the armpits, buttocks, genitals, or other locations where skin rubs together
+• Inverse psoriasis — Smooth, discolored patches that form in the armpits, buttocks, genitals, or other locations where skin rubs together

 • Pustular psoriasis — Inflamed skin with bumps that look like pimples

-Psoriasis patches often itch, and sometimes they’re painful.
+Psoriasis patches often itch and can sometimes be painful.

 Psoriasis can also lead to symptoms in other parts of the body.
 It may cause silvery scales on the scalp, or discoloration, roughness, pitting, or denting of the fingernails or toenails.
 Some people with psoriasis also develop psoriatic arthritis, which leads to pain and swelling in the joints.